matejhocevar/mblog/readme.md

 # mblog
-> Micro blog created with django framework \n
+> Micro blog created with django framework

 Main purpose of this project is to build django reference point and to learn good django code practices